Artur-T-Malas/batch-file-renamer/README.md

 IMG_235.jpg -> Holidays_003.jpg
 ```

-### Some files with matching names and both names numbers
+### Some files with matching names and both names and numbers
 ```
 ABC_123.jpg         ->  Holidays_002.jpg
 Holidays_001.jpg    ->	not renamed